Active Multi-Object Exploration and Recognition via Tactile Whiskers: Whisker Sensor Design

 Pressure drifting is a commonly observed issue in barometers.
 This is mainly caused by the coupling effects from the temperature, and the partial inelastic strain recovery of the gel when a large force is applied \cite{koiva2020barometer, deer2019lightweight}.
 The drifting is harmful because it reduces the signal-noise ratio, and thus may degrade the confidence in detecting contacts.
 The drifting can be removed by a high pass filter because it mainly contains low frequent components.
 For this, a first-order high pass filter with the cutoff frequency at 11.3 Hz was used to remove the drifting effect.
 The output signal of this high pass filter was then rectified to be positive.
-The noise was then removed by a first-order low pass filter with the cutoff frequency at 31.8 Hz.
-A contact event could be recognized if the filter output exceeds a threshold (0.0005 kPa in our case).
+The noise was then removed by a first-order low pass filter with the cutoff frequency at 31.8 Hz. {\revcolor{red}After the filter, no significant variation is observed in each channel's output.
+By keeping the sensor in a stationary environment for approximately three and a half hours, the standard deviation of the sensor's output (averaged over all channels) is measured to be $2.2\times10^{-4}$ kPa, with mean value at $9.5\times10^{-7}$ kPa}.
+A contact event could be recognized if the filter output exceeds a threshold (0.001 kPa in our case).

 A special case is that the high-frequency signal component does not exist when the whisker rod is attached to the object in a stationary state.
-We solve this by adding a rotatory whisking motion to the robot end-effector's z-axis.
-In our case, a sinusoid motion of $\pm0.5$ degree magnitude at 0.5 Hz was applied.
+We solve this by adding a rotatory motion to the robot end-effector's z-axis.
+This strategy is known as ``whisking'' in animals, which provides the necessary excitatory input to identify static objects \cite{sofroniew2015whisking}.
+In our case, a sinusoid motion of $\pm0.5$ degree magnitude at 0.5 Hz was applied. {\revcolor{red}This motion magnitude can effectively augment a contact signal while not causing variations to the sensor's reading when in the contact-free state.}